nyorain/vil/docs/own/done.md

+- [x] the current situation using imgui_vil is terrible.
+We need this to make sure that imgui symbols we define don't collide with the symbols from the application.
+The proper solution is to set symbol_visibility to hidden.
+But then we can't test vil.
+Maybe just export the stuff we test explicitly?
+Same for spirv_reflect basically.
+	  {can be removed in future, we don't export symbols anymore}
 - [x] commandHook: See the TODO on 'completed'.
 Might create problems atm.
 - [x] fix commandHook for updateAfterBind, updateUnusedWhilePending.
       We might need to invalidate the hooked records when a used descriptor